Koenigsloewe/Pomodorodex/README.md

 - Audio only plays during one routine and needs to be selected again.
 - Light mode does not properly show.
 - Slider starts Timer while scrolling.
-- The switch buttons are set up in a mirrored-inverted.
 - Settings spinboxes play a song directly after being selected.
-- Tasks should be outsourced to the database.
 - Statistics should be updated in real-time.

 ## Sources: